Seminole County, Georgia

 Seminole County is a county located in the southwestern corner of U.S. state of Georgia.
 As of the 2020 census, the population was 9,147.
 The county seat is Donalsonville.

 History

 The state constitutional amendment to create the county was proposed July 8, 1920, and ratified November 2.
 The area for the new county was taken from land which was originally part of Decatur and Early counties.
 It is named for the Seminole tribe of Native Americans, who once lived in the Chattahoochee River basin within the county, before European settlement forced their move to the Florida Everglades.
-According to legend, thecelebrated Seminole chief Osceola was born in what is today Seminole County.
+According to legend, the celebrated Seminole chief Osceola was born in what is today Seminole County.

 Geography

 According to the U.S. Census Bureau, the county has a total area of 257 sqmi, of which 235 sqmi is land and 21 sqmi (8.3%) is water.

 The bulk of Seminole County is located in the Spring Creek sub-basin of the ACF River Basin (Apalachicola-Chattahoochee-Flint River Basin).
 The county's entire western border with Florida is located in the Lower Chattahoochee River sub-basin of the same ACF River Basin.
 A tiny southeastern corner of Seminole County, all part of Lake Seminole, is located in the Lower Flint River sub-basin of the same larger ACF River Basin.
 It is the only county in Georgia that borders both Alabama and Florida.